Excellence in Action

 The Orlando Region's Largest Business Plan Competition

-The Rollins Venture Plan Competition held during the spring semester, provides entrepreneurs in Central Florida with an opportunity to take an idea for a new product or business and develop a plan to introduce it to the marketplace.
-Participants compete for prize money, in-kind services and an equity investment offer before a panel of distinguished judges, all of whom are successful investors and entrepreneurs.
+The annual Crummer Rollins Venture Plan Competition provides entrepreneurs in Central Florida with an opportunity to take an idea for a new product or business and develop a plan to introduce it to the marketplace.
+We invite participating teams to create and present a plan that clearly illustrates creativity and potential for marketplace success.
+Participants compete for prize money, in-kind services, and an equity investment offer before a panel of distinguished judges, all of whom are successful investors and/or entrepreneurs.

 Entrepreneurial Growth Series